Gems of the Galaxy Zoos: Background

 Through public analysis of more than 900,000 objects, volunteers collected a "menagerie of weird and wonderful galaxies" which few had seen before.
-The original proposal estimated that there were 1100 targets available, yet only 300 observation slots, so the public were asked to vote for which targets should be in the final list.
+The original proposal estimated that there were 1100 targets available, yet only 300 observation slots, so the public was asked to vote for which targets should be in the final list.
 Voting took place in February 2018 in order to meet the proposal's deadline of 28 February.

 Project lead Dr. William Keel said in an interview on the University of Alabama site that Zoogems addressed a range of studies and that this happens rarely with galaxies.
 He explained that after volunteers had sifted through the images of a million galaxies, they had found examples of oddities and rarities.
 Further, by using data from HST, these objects that would not normally merit an individual project, put together would form an interesting study.
 Whenever a 20-minute gap in the HST schedule appears, software will go to the list of objects and see which is closest.